seanczak/ml/README.md

 ### Adding gdrive syncing

 I don't track large files with git so instead I create a bunch of shuttling functionality for each project.
 In order for that to work, you need to have access to my google drive with a `client_secrets.json` file in the root of this repo (it won't be tracked by git either obviously).
+This can be done by following the steps here https://pythonhosted.org/PyDrive/quickstart.html